4OI6-BloomBot/basestation/README.md

 ### Environment Variables
 An environment file should be provided in the root directory to properly configure the script.
 An example is included in the repo as [.env_example](.env_example).

+## Deployment
+An autostart script is provided as [start.sh](start.sh) which pulls the latest changes and installs requirements before starting the basestation.

 ## Changes
 The main branch is protected from direct writes, ideally create a new branch to work in then merge it in with a pull request when ready.